Botox to smooth roll under eye

 What patients can expect

 Botox treatments are fast and easy.
-In their office, these treatments are always performed personally by Dr. Marc Cohen or Dr. Nancy Swartz, never a nurse or assistant.
+In their offices, these treatments are always performed personally by Dr. Marc Cohen or Dr. Nancy Swartz, never a nurse or assistant.

-During your initial consultation, Drs.
-Cohen and Swartz will talk to you about your concerns and your goals in order to develop a customized plan just for you.
+During your initial consultation, Dr. Cohen or Dr. Swartz will talk to you about your concerns and your goals in order to develop a customized plan just for you.

-Once this plan has been created, Drs.
-Cohen and Swartz will then work together to administer the Botox with tiny needles.
+Once this plan has been created, they will then administer the Botox with tiny needles.
 Most people are surprised by how simple and quick this treatment is.
 When you leave the office, no one can tell that you’ve just had the procedure done.
 The lines and wrinkles that were treated will gradually fade away within a few days.

 Before and after: Botox to soften crow’s feet, raise brows and open eyes with smile